 - You can, however, try your luck and apply for the other visas during your 1-2 years stay.

 Things to note!

 Brexit is foreseen to not affect international students coming from beyond the European region where academic conduct is concerned.
-General immigration laws however, are highly subject to reduce capacity for visa permittance, and tighten pre-existing visa regulations.
+General immigration laws, however, are highly subject to reduce the capacity for visa permittance and tighten pre-existing visa regulations.

 Make sure you know what your rights and limitations are as a student visa holder, and keep in the loop of the ongoing debates of international students having a significant contribution to the UK’s overall economy to plan out your future should you decide to reside there.